brunokenshin/jmic/README.md

 - Persistance table MUST have column "ID" (Primary Key) and it must be the ONLY "NOT NULL" column.

 # Dependencies:
+- org.jsoup:jsoup:1.8.3
+- mysql:mysql-connector-java
+- org.springframework.boot:spring-boot-starter-jdbc
 - org.springframework.boot:spring-boot-starter-mail
 - org.springframework.boot:spring-boot-starter-web
 - org.springframework.boot:spring-boot-starter-tomcat
 - org.springframework.boot:spring-boot-starter-test

 # Filters configuration:
+These configurations defines which emails jmic will consider to do all the work.
+The more restricted search, faster will be the process.

 - subject
     + Sets keywords that lib should search at messages subject.
     + If null, it will search all message subjects